SEO Not Sure Where to Start: A Guide to Succeeding

 Above everything else, the way to start your SEO on the right foot is to really consider it as just a beginning of a new phase in your online life.
 SEO is not something you do for a month or two and then stop.

 Once you start doing it, there is no turning back.
-You will be monitoring your results continuously, always looking for new ways to improve the performance of your site, learning about new SEO strategies and tactics and making sure you are staying ahead of your competition.
+You will be monitoring your keyword rankings continuously, always looking for new ways to improve the performance of your site, learning about new SEO strategies and tactics and making sure you are staying ahead of your competition.